Deep learning of phase transitions with minimal examples: Deep learning and the Ising model

 where the brackets indicate a sum over nearest neighbors, $\sigma_i\in\{+1,-1\}$ is the spin at site $i$, and $J$ is the nearest-neighbor interaction strength.
 We work in units with $J=k_B=1$ and on square lattices of size $V=L^2$.
 The order parameter is the magnetization $m=V^{-1}\sum_i\sigma_i$.
-In the thermodynamic limit $L\to\infty$, the 2-$d$ Ising model is analytically known to exhibit a second-order transition at a critical temperature~\cite{Onsager:1943jn}
+In the thermodynamic limit $L\to\infty$, the 2-$d$ Ising model is analytically known~\cite{Onsager:1943jn} to exhibit a second-order transition at a critical temperature $\Tc\approx 2.269185$, at which the magnetic susceptibility